mcostalba/Stockfish/Readme.md

 * **Emergency Move Horizon** *[Integer, Default: 40, Min: 0, Max: 50]*: Be
 prepared to always play at least this many moves.
 * **Emergency Base Time** *[Integer, Default: 60, Min: 0, Max: 30000]*: Always
 attempt to keep at least this much time (in ms) at the clock.
+Increase this value if there is high lag between the engine and the GUI resulting in many time losses.
 * **Emergency Move Time** *[Integer, Default: 30, Min: 0, Max: 5000]*: Attempt
 to keep at least this much time (in ms) for each remaining emergency move.
 (See "Emergency Move Horizon").
 * **Minimum Thinking Time** *[Integer, Default: 20, Min: 0, Max: 5000]*:
 No matter what, use at least this much thinking time (in ms) before doing a move (except in positions where there is only one legal move).
+The default value "20" ensures that Stockfish always analyzes a given position till at least depth 1.
+Decreasing this value may lead to unstable behavior.
 * **Slow Mover** *[Integer, Default: 80, Min: 10, Max: 1000]*: General speed at
 which Stockfish will play its moves.
 Lower values will make it play faster and higher values will make it play slower.